ucsd-cse15l-f22/ucsd-cse15l-f22.github.io/pages/syllabus.md

 1]](https://ucsd-cse15l-w22.github.io/week/week5/#skill-demonstration-1) [[W22
 demo 2]](https://ucsd-cse15l-w22.github.io/week/week9/#skill-demonstration-2)

-Then, in place of the final exam, you can re-do one or both of these demonstrations if you missed credit on them to make up the missed credit.
-The final exam may not be exacly the same tasks, but will be similar.
+~~Then, in place of the final exam, you can re-do one or both of these demonstrations if you missed credit on them to make up the missed credit.
+The final exam may not be exactly the same tasks, but will be similar.~~

+Due to uncertainty around grading resources, the format of the re-do and of the second skill demonstration have changed:

+- The first skill demonstration will be re-done asynchronously by you submitting a video of yourself completing the tasks.
+- The second skill demonstration will be completed by video and due by Monday of finals week.
+There will be no opportunity to re-take it; rather, you can have a lot of confidence that you succeeded by crafting your video carefully to match the task.
+You can work on this together in lab in week 10.
+Details of the task will be posted on Monday of week 10.

 You do **not** need to plan to attend the scheduled final exam slot for the course, though we may provide that time as an option for scheduling some of the